APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 In contrast, the below reddit post taken from IG, dated Oct 19th, is more "extreme."
 Rather than focus on Palestinians as unrecognized victims, it asserts that the Chancellor conflated acts of resistance with acts of "terrorism."
-The alleged SJP post (it does not appear on their profile and could have been deleted) is also shown here referring to the events of Oct 7th as the “Al-Aqsa” flood.
+The alleged SJP post (it does not appear on their profile and could have been deleted) is also shown referring to the events of Oct 7th as the “Al-Aqsa” flood.

 <div class="lightbox-trigger" style="width: 75%;">